 Taking out a coin he flipped it into the air.

 “Heads I follow the stream and tails I go along the beach.”

-At this point, the need for some answers was greater than his worries about who he might find.
-Sure it might be someone who wasn’t willing to help, but at least it would be another person he thought to himself with each step he took.
+At this point, the need for some answers and human interaction was greater than his worries about who he might find.
+While it might be someone who wasn’t willing to help, it would at least be another person he thought to himself with each step he took.

-“If they set up a fire they are probably going to be sticking around for a while.” he said to himself, “Plus if I am seen running they might think something bad.”
+“If they set up a fire they are probably going to be sticking around for a while,” he said to himself, “Plus if I am seen running they might think something bad.”